 During Phase 1, we had almost 6-10 Progress Tests (PT’s) for each subject.
 After each of the phases we had school finals, internal examinations in order to assess our knowledge on the lectured subjects and therefore our ability to pass the EASA exams.

-The instructors here are mostly free-liners and ex air force pilots.
+The instructors here are all ex air force pilots.

 Now lets venture into the academic journey;

 After completing each syllabus you are required to sit for a progress test whereby the instructors will analyse your level of understanding.
 But honestly, compared to final tests the progress tests are much more harder to score because we had to explain as to why and how for every objective answer that we gave.
 Even though, the circled answers are correct but the explanations are wrong, the answer is considered wrong.
 So failing in the progress test or not being able to surpass the passing mark is a norm.